Filing a complaint with Kifid: your rights and step-by-step plan

 • Financial advisors

-Kifid offers a low-threshold way to resolve complaints without having to go directly to court.
+Kifid provides an accessible way to resolve complaints without having to go directly to court.

 When can you contact Kifid?

-You can contact Kifid if you are dissatisfied with the service of your financial institution, for example:
+You can contact Kifid if you are dissatisfied with the service provided by your financial institution, for example in cases of:

-• Rejection or delay of a claim with your insurer
+• Rejection or delay of an insurance claim by your insurer

-• Unfair or unclear costs charged by a bank
+• Unjustified or unclear fees charged by a bank

 • Disputes about investment products

-It is important that you first file your complaint with the financial institution itself.
-Only if you are not satisfied there, can you submit your complaint to Kifid.
+It is important that you first submit your complaint to the financial institution itself.
+Only if you are not helped satisfactorily there, can you submit your complaint to Kifid.

 How do you file a complaint with Kifid?

-1. Filing a complaint with the financial service provider
+1. Submitting a complaint to the financial service provider

-You must give the institution the opportunity in writing to resolve your complaint within a reasonable period.
+You must give the institution the opportunity in writing to resolve your complaint within a reasonable period of time.

-If you cannot agree, you can submit your complaint via the Kifid website.
-You attach all relevant documents, such as correspondence, policy conditions or contracts.
+If you cannot resolve it together, you can submit your complaint via Kifid’s website.
+You attach all relevant documents, such as correspondence, policy terms and conditions, or contracts.

 3. Handling by Kifid

-Kifid assesses whether your complaint is admissible and then starts a process.
-A mediation phase often follows first, then the disputes committee can make a decision.
+Kifid assesses whether your complaint is admissible and then initiates a procedure.
+Often a mediation phase comes first, after which the Disputes Committee can issue a decision.

 4. Binding or non-binding decision

-If you opt for a binding decision, both parties must comply with this.
-With a non-binding decision, you can still go to court.
+If you choose a binding decision, both parties must abide by it.
+With a non-binding decision, you can still take the matter to court.

 Advantages and limitations of Kifid